Logo Design Inspiration

 4 – Horror Films

 Here’s a film company that produces horror films.
-The name says so and leaves not much to misinterpretation.
+It says so and leaves not much to misinterpretation.
 The logo and word marks are white on black which makes for high contract.
-Above the company name is a film reel but it is positioned in such a way that the three holes in the reel form eyes and a mouth that resemble a spooky, horror movie face.
+Above Horror Films is a film reel but it is positioned in such a way that the three holes in the reel form eyes and a mouth that resemble a spooky, horror movie face.
 Without a doubt, the graphic designer behind this one totally nailed it.

 What Have We Learned Here?

-Logo design inspiration doesn’t have to be complicated, unless you are getting paid by the hour (or paying a designer by the hour).
+Logo design inspiration doesn’t have to be complicated, unless you are getting paid by the hour.
 Otherwise, keep it simple.
 Logo design ideas are all around us, you just have to find a way to tap into them.
-Oh, and the best logos are always the cool logos.
+Oh, and the best logo designs are always the cool logos.
 Good luck and have fun!